alexsocha/luckyblockmod.com/client/src/info.md

 ## Crafting

-You can craft a Lucky Blick with 8 gold ingots and a dispenser.
+You can craft a Lucky Block with 8 gold ingots and a dispenser.

 <img class="img-box" width="40%" src="./images/crafting_luckyblock.png">

-Additionally you can modify the 'luck' of the block, or any of the special items, by combining it with certain other items in a crafting table.
+Additionally you can modify the 'luck' of the block (or any of the Lucky Items) by combining it with certain other items in a crafting table.
 This will skew the probability of getting positive/negative outcomes.

 <div>
 <img class="img-box" width="40%" style="float: left" src="./images/crafting_luck_positive.png">